athibau2/goatnote/database-SQL.md

       _role NAME;
       result jwt_token;
     BEGIN
-      SELECT "user".userid FROM "user" WHERE "user".email = login.email AND "user".password = login.password INTO _role;
+      SELECT "user".userid FROM "user" WHERE "user".email = login.email AND "user".password = crypt(login.password, "user".password) INTO _role;
       IF _role IS NULL THEN
         RAISE invalid_password USING message = 'invalid user or password';
       END IF;